ARMmbed/mbed-os-5-docs/docs/reference/runtime/Memory.md

 ### RAM

 Inside RAM, we can distinguish two logical types: static and dynamic memory.
-You can use each of them in different ways:
+The system uses each of them in different ways:
 * Static (zero initialized):
   * Vector table.
   * Global data.